mariuslil/tickets_on_blockchain_NTNU_bachelor_2019/README.md

 This is a prototype "proof of consept" ticket system based on the ethereum blockchain.

-# Instalation guide
+# Installation guide
-Comming soon
+Check for Guide - installation.pdf for information how to install the software